 I also came to learn later there were ports to the Atari, that I totally could have played, but apparently, my mom never bought them for me.
 THANKS A LOT MOM!
 I WANT CHOCOLATE MILK!

-Fist off, a game you sit inside of.
-This is a novelty that has never wore off for me.
+First off, a game you sit inside of.
+This is a novelty that has never worn off for me.

 And the vector graphics still hold some kind of sway over me.
 If all the Oculus games were in vector graphics, I would buy 10 each of all of them right now.

 Whenever I’m at one of those new hipster bars that have old-school video game cabinets, I make small talk for five minutes, excuse myself, and pump $25 into it.
 Even the upright version (it still has the space controls!!!).

 This is it, just a fun, old-school arcade game that gave you the straight-up Star Wars experience in its purest essence — before the millions and trillions of budget dollars, or the better haircuts, or the standalone movies.

 As the crappy commercial for the Star Wars arcade game once said: